algorand/msgpack-javascript/README.md

 | Object                            | map family           | Object                |
 | Date                              | timestamp ext family | Date                  |

+* \*6 If the bigint is larger than the max value of uint64 or smaller than the min value of int64, then the behavior is undefined.

-- \*5 If the bigint is larger than the max value of uint64 or smaller than the min value of int64, then the behavior is undefined.
+* \*7 If the bigint is larger than the max value of uint64 or smaller than the min value of int64, then the behavior is undefined.
 ## Prerequisites

 This is a universal JavaScript library that supports major browsers and NodeJS.